 - E-learning – with conferencing capabilities.
 Special guest lectures from all over the world will be able to share their expertise.
 Online software means teachers are able to share notes and other learning tools while it’s up on the whiteboard.
 Teachers can adopt e-learning options into their curriculum.

 - Diverse learning for students with disabilities – A more comprehensive technological aide can help students with, for example, hearing impairment, learn from visual stimuli.

 - Virtual tours – using Google Earth, take the class on a virtual geography lesson.
 As well as that, some museums also offer up online tours which allow you to go on a road trip without leaving the building.

 - Video and sound editing – teach kids basic image, sound and video editing is a fantastic breakthrough into future-focused creativity.
 There are several software products available which can help teachers work on fun projects with the whole class.
 Get them to edit the videos or images with you.
 A few fun products to start with are GIMP (free photo editor), and Audacity (free audio editor).
 For a great overview of video editing software options, have a look here.

 Getting students involved isn’t always an easy feat and the functions of an interactive whiteboard create a dynamic education space.
 And although it may seem like an object of pure utility, the benefits that come with it are far reaching when you consider student participation.

 When you have student involvement, you have engaged students who feel a part of something.
 They may even begin feeling excited about getting into the classroom as soon as the first bell rings.

-Interested in a touchscreen whiteboard for your school?
+Interested in an interactive whiteboard for your school?